jakov1003/SQL_project_1/README.md

 - **Method:** I decided to find the most optimal skill(s) by ranking them on demand (the job_count column) and salary, then summing and averaging these ranks.
 The lower the average rank, the more optimal the skill.
-My approach differs greatly from the tutor's, but we both got valuable insights
+My approach differed greatly from the tutor's, but we both got valuable insights.

 - **My understanding:** I deviated from the tutorial question a bit, because, in my opinion, a skill being optimal does not necessarily mean